pallets/flask/docs/patterns/sqlite3.rst

 To pass variable parts to the SQL statement, use a question mark in the statement and pass in the arguments as a list.
-Never directly add them to the SQL statement with string formattings because this makes it possible to attack the application using `SQL Injections
+Never directly add them to the SQL statement with string formatting because this makes it possible to attack the application using `SQL Injections
 <http://en.wikipedia.org/wiki/SQL_injection>`_.